bbauska/TUMx-DWAPNx/README.md

 The second important thing is that it allows you to define models.
 Models allow you to enforce some type of a schema, which is the thing that we have discussed before.
-So, through mongoose you could define that your objects always have to set the same structure and that Mongoose won\'t accept objects if they are not of the structure that you have defined them in.
+So, through mongoose you could define that your objects always have to set the same structure and that Mongoose won&apos;t accept objects if they are not of the structure that you have defined them in.

 The other thing that mongoose allows you to do is to perform queries.